cristinalare/alchemy-docs/tutorials/how-to-create-an-nft/how-to-mint-a-nft.md

 ![](https://static.slab.com/prod/uploads/7adb25ff/posts/images/8mFvcM8er_zqvFq7TyKrMEhr.png)

 And that's it!
-You've now deployed AND minted with an NFT on the Ethereum blockchain 🎉
+You've now deployed AND minted an NFT on the Ethereum blockchain 🎉

 Using the `mint-nft.js` you can mint as many NFT's as your heart \(and wallet\) desires!
 Just be sure to pass in a new `tokenURI` describing the NFT's metadata --otherwise, you'll just end up making a bunch of identical ones with different IDs.